netnem/ansible-router/README.md

   - Set up the connection for the role to work correctly, including pulling in the path for /sbin
   - Call the role "build-linux-router"

-Next the playbook will pull in roles/main.yml as the next task.
+Next, the playbook will pull in roles/main.yml as the next task.
 The main.yml's sole purpose is to call additional tasks.
 I've labeled them in order of operation by prefixing them with numbers.
 This playbook is meant to have every task read and be personalized.
 For example, you may not want to PermitRootLogin, so you would want to change the option in 0-gather_variables.yml

 - 0-gather_varibles.yml - This was originally designed to gather variables as a sort of "pre-task."
 - 1-install packages.yml - Self-explanatory